-The Online Learning Consortium’s CEO and Executive Director, Dr. Kathleem Ives, originally wrote this blog post in reflection of her leadership journey and its relation to the OLC-Penn State jointly hosted program, the Institute for Emerging Leadership in Online Education (IELOL).
+The Online Learning Consortium’s CEO and Executive Director, Dr. Kathleen Ives, originally wrote this blog post in reflection of her leadership journey and its relation to the Institute for Emerging Leadership in Online Education (IELOL) program.
 We now share Dr. Ives’ leadership journey in the context of Global Leadership Week, April 25-29, 2016.

 In today’s fast-paced academic environment, challenges can occur at any time and, to be an effective leader, you need to be able to respond to those challenges with astuteness, strategic wherewithal, expertise, emotional intelligence, and yes, a certain amount of humor.
 Acknowledging the unique challenges of leadership, the Online Learning Consortium (OLC) and Penn State University launched the Institute for Emerging Leadership in Online Education (IELOL) in 2009 and I participated in the first cohort.

 2009 proved to be pivotal in my own ‘reinvention’.
 I had recently moved from the corporate world to the academic world, first as the Director of Online Learning at a Massachusetts community college and then as the Chief Operating Officer of OLC.
 Additionally, I served as adjunct faculty at several not-for-profit and for-profit institutions.

 Being entrenched in these many facets of the field enabled me to witness first-hand how every aspect of higher education was being impacted by the infusion of asynchronous and/or synchronous learning modalities.
 Concurrently, I observed, as did members of our community, that many senior leaders in online education were nearing retirement which highlighted the need for leadership succession planning.
 While many programs existed for emerging leaders within the context of the traditional brick and mortar space, professional development opportunities for emerging leaders within the digital landscape were non-existent.